-Calia is a 4th year working with Dr. Beverly Thorn.
+Calia is a 5th year working with Dr. Beverly Thorn.
 She graduated from the University of Florida with a B.S. in Psychology.
-Her research interests include health disparities in chronic disease management.
+Her research interests include health disparities in chronic disease management and cross-cultural validations of evidence-based treatments.
 Specifically, she is interested in improving the accessibility of psychosocial treatments for chronic pain among ethnic minorities and rural communities.
-Calia is also interested in culturally adapting and implementing evidence-based practices for chronic pain into primary care settings.
 She is currently working on her dissertation examining the effect of a literacy-adapted treatment Learning About My Pain (LAMP) on patient’s knowledge and conceptualization of the bio psychosocial approach to pain management.

 Maz is a 3rd year student working with Dr. Jim Hamilton.
 Maz’s research focuses on the role of social-cognitive processes in the way people experience and respond to health and illness.
 Currently, his clinical work focuses on the treatment of psychological issues affecting physical health, and the implementation of psychosocial interventions programs for chronic health problems in integrated healthcare settings.

 Hylton is a 2nd year student working with Dr. Ken Lichstein.